 There is some association evidence.
-Look at what the food industry has given us in the last 50 years but also what we as consumers have demanded of the food industry: convenience food that is transportable, has a long shelf life, tastes sweet and is cheap.
+Look at what the food industry has given us in the last 50 years and what we as consumers have demanded of the food industry.
+It is convenience food that is transportable, has a long shelf life, tastes sweet and is cheap.
 We are just as much to blame as the industry.

 - Aspirin – 43 randomised controlled trials showed 15% reduced cancer death, and 12% reduce non-vascular death.

 - Metformin – trials have shown that it reduces overall cancer rates and mortality, a 31% reduction in cancer risk in diabetic patients, and near non-diabetic rate of cancer in diabetic women.